-The District and the Association agree that the term of this Agreement shall commence July 1, 2020 and expire at midnight on June 30, 2021.
-No less than ninety (90) days prior to the expiration of this MOU the parties shall commence negotiation for a successor MOU.
+The District and the Association agree that the term of this Agreement shall commence July 1, 2021 and expire at midnight on June 30, 2023.
+At least ninety (90) days prior to the expiration of this MOU the parties shall commence negotiation for a successor MOU.